LetMeR00t/pyCheckpoint-API/README.md

 ## Documentation
 ### Web API Coverage
 Legend:
-* 🟢: Fully covered
-* 🟡: Partially covered
+* 🟢 means "Fully covered"
+* 🟡 means "Partially covered"
-* 🔴: Not covered yet
+* 🔴 means "Not covered yet"

-Here is the list of endpoints that are currently supported by this SDK:
+Here is the list of endpoints that are currently supported by this SDK and base on the [Checkpoint official API reference](https://sc1.checkpoint.com/documents/latest/APIs/#introduction~v1.8%20).:
-API reference:
 * 🟢 Session Management
 * 🟢 Network Objects
 * 🔴 Compliance